 The California personal injury attorneys at Bisnar Chase have secured millions of dollars in verdicts and settlements for victims of negligence and wrongdoing.
-Driving under the influence – be it under the influence or alcohol or recreational or prescription drugs – is not only illegal and irresponsible, but it is also an extremely negligent and reckless act.
-A driver who becomes intoxicated and chooses to get behind the wheel puts every other person on the road at risk of serious injury or death.
+Driving under the influence of alcohol and/or drugs is not just reckless and irresponsible, but it is also an extremely negligent and illegal act that could result in property damage, injuries, and loss of life.

 The law also states that drivers shall not operate motor vehicles with a blood alcohol concentration of 0.08 percent or higher.
 For drivers of commercial vehicles such as big-rigs, that legal limit is 0.04 percent.
 In addition, California Vehicle Code Section 23136 prohibits anyone under the age of 21 from driving with a measurable amount of alcohol in their systems.